 The Chemistry Learning Center (CLC) is located in Keene-Flint Hall rooms 257 and 258.
-Chemistry graduate students offer free help during the week.
+Chemistry graduate students offer free help, usually weekdays between periods 2-9.

 The UF Teaching Center has free walk-in help, or you can schedule an appointment.
-You can also watch interactive practice CHM 1025 exams.
+You can also watch interactive practice exams from similar chemistry courses.